stormpath/stormpath-documentation/source/reference.rst

     * - ``nameKey``
       - String
       - 1 <= N <= 63 characters.
       - A name key that represents the Organization.
-Must be unique across all organizations within your Stormpath tenant and must follow `DNS hostname rules <http://www.ietf.org/rfc/rfc0952.txt>`_.
-That is, it may only consist of: a-z, 0-9, and -.
+Must be unique across all Organizations within your Stormpath Tenant and must follow `DNS hostname rules <http://www.ietf.org/rfc/rfc0952.txt>`_.
+That is, it may only consist of: ``a-z``, ``0-9``, and ``-``.
 It must not start or end with a hyphen.
 The uniqueness constraint is case insensitive.

     * - ``status``
       - String (Enum)
       - ``ENABLED``, ``DISABLED``
-      - Enabled Organizations can be used for logging in to Applications.
-Disabled Organizations cannot be used for login.
+      - ``ENABLED`` Organizations can be used for logging in to Applications. ``DISABLED`` Organizations cannot be used for login.

     * - ``description``
       - String
       - 0 < N <= 1000 characters
-      - The description of the Organization.
+      - (Optional) The description of the Organization.

     * - ``customData``
       - Link